 Medications for the Treatment of MCAS

-Medications, as we mentioned, provide symptoms relief and act as a diagnostic tool in the beginning.
+Medications, as we mentioned, provide symptom relief and act as a diagnostic tool in the beginning.
 Some common MCAS medications include:

-- Emergency Medications – Adrenaline-based intervention, such as epinephrine (EpiPens) open the airways and work to address anaphylaxis.
+- Emergency Medications – Adrenaline-based interventions, such as epinephrine (EpiPens) open the airways and work to address anaphylaxis.

 - Mast cell stabilizers – Medications, such as ketoifen and sodium cromoglicate, stabilize mast cells and reduce the release of mediators.

-- Mediator blockers – Mediator blockers, such as H1 and H2 antihistamines (diphenhydramine, loratadine, ranitidine, or famotidine), anti-leukotrienes, and anti-prostoglandins, help block the effects of mast cell mediators.
+- Mediator blockers – Mediator blockers, such as H1 and H2 antihistamines (diphenhydramine, loratadine, ranitidine, or famotidine), anti-leukotrienes, and anti-prostaglandins, help block the effects of mast cell mediators.

 - Corticosteroids – Corticosteroids, such as prednisone, help to reduce inflammation.